Proyecto Santo Niño

 The team of Sisters of Charity of Cincinnati has expanded to include many volunteers: massage therapists, special education teachers, physical and speech therapists, and others who want to share their time, talent and loving service.
 The extreme poverty of Anapra makes every child one with special needs in education, healthcare, and housing.

 Brisa Update: Many of you have emailed to ask how Brisa is doing.
 She was hospitalized Feb.
-28 and was diagnosed with a rare childhood cancer (neuroblastoma) and even more rare autoimmune condition that is related to it.
-She had surgery to remove the cancer in her spinal cord last Tuesday and has started chemotherapy.
-Cristina, our faithful social worker, has been checking on her regularly and yesterday called from the bedside to say that she seems to be making a remarkable recovery.
-So please continue to keep Brisa, her mother and grandmother Isidra in your prayers, as well as all the medical professionals attending to her care.
+28, 2012 and was diagnosed with a rare childhood cancer (neuroblastoma) and even more rare autoimmune condition that is related to it.
+She had surgery to remove the cancer in her spinal cord and received one year of chemotherapy.
+She has made a remarkable recovery and no one would ever guess that she has been so sick.
+So please continue to keep Brisa, her mother and grandmother Isidra in your prayers, as well as all the medical professionals who attend to her care.

 Desert Blooms is a monthly newsletter that the Sisters of Charity mail out to their friends and supporters to keep them up-to-date on what's going on with Proyecto Santo Niño.
 It also tells little stories about the lives of the children, their families and the grace-filled moments of the people who get involved with the project and how lives are changed forever.